 By Bryan Tucker posted September 20 2019

-While some background changes will be largely irrelevant to clients what will make a difference is that the adviser you obtain advice from will now be required to follow a strict code of conduct requiring him or her to:
+While some background changes will be mainly irrelevant to clients, what will make a difference is that the adviser you obtain advice from will now be required to follow a strict code of conduct requiring him or her to:

 - Treat clients fairly